opengovern/og-aws-describer/steampipe-plugin-aws/docs/table_def/aws_s3_access_point.md

 	<tr><td>ignore_public_acls</td><td>Specifies whether Amazon S3 should ignore public ACLs for buckets in this account.</td></tr>
 	<tr><td>restrict_public_buckets</td><td>Specifies whether Amazon S3 should restrict public bucket policies for buckets in this account.</td></tr>
 	<tr><td>creation_date</td><td>The date and time when the specified access point was created.</td></tr>
 	<tr><td>network_origin</td><td>Indicates whether this access point allows access from the public internet.
-If VpcConfiguration is specified for this access point, then NetworkOrigin is VPC, and the access point doesn't allow access from the public internet.</td></tr>
+If VpcConfiguration is specified for this access point, then NetworkOrigin is VPC, and the access point doesn&#39;t allow access from the public internet.</td></tr>
 	<tr><td>vpc_id</td><td>Specifies the VPC ID from which the access point will only allow connections.</td></tr>
 	<tr><td>policy</td><td>The access point policy associated with the specified access point.</td></tr>
 	<tr><td>policy_std</td><td>Contains the policy in a canonical form for easier searching.</td></tr>